plone/training/plone_training_config/instructions.rst

 .. code-block:: bash

-    $ cd Plone/zinstance
-    $ ./bin/instance fg

 Instead we use our own Plone-instance during the training.
+It is in ``/vagrant/buildout/``.
+Start it in foreground with ``./bin/instance fg``.

 .. code-block:: bash

-    $ cd /vagrant/buildout
+    vagrant@vagrant-ubuntu-trusty-32:~$ cd /vagrant/buildout
-    $ ./bin/instance fg
+    vagrant@vagrant-ubuntu-trusty-32:/vagrant/buildout$ ./bin/instance fg
+    2014-05-20 16:56:54 INFO ZServer HTTP server started at Tue May 20 16:56:54 2014
+            Hostname: 0.0.0.0
+            Port: 8080
+    2014-05-20 16:56:56 INFO Products.PloneFormGen gpg_subprocess initialized, using /usr/local/bin/gpg
+    2014-05-20 16:57:02 INFO PloneFormGen Patching plone.app.portlets ColumnPortletManagerRenderer to not catch Retry exceptions
+    2014-05-20 16:57:02 INFO Zope Ready to handle requests

+Now the zope-instance we're using is running.
+You can stop the running instance anytime using ``ctrl + c``.

-You can now point your browser at http://localhost:8080 and see Plone.
+You can now point your local browser at http://localhost:8080 and see the Plone that is running in vagrant.
 This works since the port 8080 is forwarded from the guest-system (the vagrant-Ubuntu) to the host-system (your normal operating-system).
 Now create a new Plone-Site by clicking "Create a new Plone-Site".
 The username and the password are both "admin" (Never do this on a real site!).

-The buildout for this Plone is in a shared folder, this means we run it in the vagrant-box from ``/vagrant/buildout`` but we can also access it in out own operating-system and use our favourite editor to editor.
+The buildout for this Plone is in a shared folder, this means we run it in the vagrant-box from ``/vagrant/buildout`` but we can also access it in out own operating-system and use our favorite editor.
 You will find the directory ``buildout`` in the directory ``training`` that you created in the very beginning next to ``Vagrantfile`` and ``manifests``.

 .. note::

-    The Database and the python-packages are not accessible in you own system since large files and symlinks should not be used in shared folders.
+    The database and the python-packages are **not accessible** in you own system since large files and symlinks should not be used in shared folders.
 The database lies in ``/home/vagrant/var``, the python-packages are in ``/home/vagrant/omelette``.

 If you have any problems or questions please mail us at team@starzel.de